ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+t like
+sougs of birds, Yet whose uttdrance
+lirudence girds.
+Beautiful hands are
+those that do Work that is earnest and
+bravo and true, Iomoent by moniest the
+long day through. :Beautiful feet are
+those that go On kinldly ministries to
+and fro_Down lowliest ways, if God will
+it so.
+Beautiful shoulders are those..lk
+bear Ceaseless burdens of homeless care
+With patient grace anod daily prayer.
-ful lives are those that bless-
+Beautiful lives are those that bless-
 Silent rivers of happiness, Whose&#x27;
 hidden fountains but few mi?h?t guess.
 Beautiful twilight, at set of sun,
 neautiful goal with race well won;
 Beautiful rest with work well done.
 Beautiful graves where grasses creep,
-Where brown leaves fall,
+Where brown leaves fall, where drifts
+lie deep, Over worn-out bands--Oh,
+beautiful slee?
 </td></tr></table>

 ---